Get expert-backed, proven tactics in sales compensation. Register now.

 Creating a sales compensation plan involves several steps, including defining objectives, setting goals, determining compensation structures, and using tools for tracking and management.

-Ready to make your team members an offer they can’t refuse?
+Ready to make your sales team an offer they can’t refuse?
 Let’s break down the process:

-Your compensation plan should be designed to achieve your company's specific business goals, such as increased revenue or improved customer acquisition.
-Each compensation plan rewards different behaviors, making some more appropriate for certain goals.
-A profit-sharing plan may work better for a startup experiencing sudden growth; a draw against commission could be the better choice for a very seasonal industry where most sales occur within a few months.
+A profit-sharing plan may work better for a startup experiencing sudden growth; a draw against commission could be the better choice for a seasonal industry where most sales occur within a few months.

-When picking a plan, consider your organization’s growth stage, sales cycle, market position, and target customers to ensure it meets your long-term objectives.
+When developing your compensation strategy, consider your organization’s growth stage, sales cycle, market position, and target customers to ensure it meets your long-term objectives.

 Example: Increase revenue by 20% and acquire 100 new customers within the next fiscal year.

 Next, choose the Key Performance Indicators (KPIs) and metrics you’ll use to define success.
-These could be tied to sales rep behavior alone or extended to other metrics in the organization (such as customer service ratings).
+These could be tied to sales rep behavior or extended to other organizational metrics (such as customer service ratings).
 Make sure the metrics are something you can easily track for multiple reps.

 Example: Each sales rep has a quarterly revenue target of $100,000 and a new customer target of 25.

 Customize plans for each sales role based on responsibilities and objectives.
-Field reps focused on closing deals need performance-driven plans weighted toward commission, while sales VPs overseeing strategy require plans emphasizing organizational goals and team success.
+Field reps focused on closing deals need performance-driven plans weighted toward commission.
+VPs overseeing strategy and sales manager compensation require plans emphasizing organizational goals and team success.

-Choose structures that incentivize desired behaviors and outcomes.
-For instance, pure commission drives rapid customer acquisition, while balanced base-plus-commission promotes both growth and account management.
+Choose plan structures that incentivize desired behaviors and outcomes.
+For example, commission-only compensation plans drive rapid customer acquisition.
+Balanced base pay plus commission promotes both growth and account management.
 Blend different components to create tailored plans that align with each position's targets and priorities.

-If you’ve never conducted a compensation analysis, now’s the time to consider it.
-It’ll help you:
+If you haven't conducted a compensation analysis, it'll help you:

-- Compare performance and pay across teams to ensure fairness
+• Measure performance and pay across teams to ensure fairness.

-- Use historical performance data to refine quotas and commission structures for optimal results
+• Use historical performance data to refine sales quotas and commission structures for optimal results.

-Get your team excited about their compensation package by walking them through how their efforts directly drive company success.
-Break down exactly what they need to hit and how they'll be rewarded.
+Get your sales team excited about their sales compensation package by walking them through how their sales efforts drive company success.
+Break down exactly what they need to hit and on-target earnings (OTE) — the total amount they can expect to earn if they meet sales targets or quotas.

-Even if you choose the simplest compensation plan, you’ll need to ensure that reps are paid accurately and on time.
-More complex compensation plans, such as tiered payouts or profit-sharing, require even more attention to detail so that everyone is paid fairly.
+Even with the simplest sales compensation plan, you’ll need to pay reps accurately and on time.
+More complex compensation plans, such as tiered payouts or profit-sharing, require even more attention to detail.

 Compensation management software like CaptivateIQ simplifies payroll and performance measurement in both scenarios.
 It offers real-time monitoring of all your sales activities and connects with popular CRMs, performance tools, and payroll software.

-This data-driven approach means you don’t have to wait until the end of the month to know which reps are meeting quota and which ones need more motivation to hit their goals.
+This data-driven approach means you don’t have to wait until the end of the month to know who hit quota and who still needs to hit specific goals.
 You can easily adjust plans on the fly for individual reps or make sweeping changes as you go.

-It also automates the payment to reps, lets everyone see what they’ve earned for the week, and helps teams track progress so they know how far they are from meeting quota or hitting that next payment tier.
-It reduces the need to print out performance reports that no one may ever read.
-Instead, you’ll get access to a dashboard that shows performance results for individuals as well as teams.
+It also automates payments to reps, lets everyone see what they’ve earned for the week, and helps sales teams track progress so they know how far they are from hitting quotas or that next payment tier.
+Instead of printing performance reports, you’ll get access to a dashboard that shows performance results for individuals and teams.

-Is your plan the right one?
+Is your compensation strategy the right one?
 Only time will tell.
-Be prepared to monitor and update as your business scales, the team evolves, and the market shifts.
+Be prepared to monitor and update as your business scales, the sales team evolves, and the market shifts.

-For example, if an industry recession makes quotas unrealistic, you may have to lower your expectations.
+For example, if an industry recession makes sales quotas unrealistic, you may have to lower your expectations.
 Or, if a product fails to attract the right audience, your product-based SPIFF program may need a revamp.
-Likewise, if reps are consistently overperforming (and earning more than you can afford), it’s likely time to boost quotas or adjust tiers to meet your budget.
+If top sales talent is consistently over-performing (and earning more than you can afford), it’s likely time to boost sales quotas or adjust tiers to meet your budget.

-Review your plan at least quarterly after implementation, and be honest about what you’re seeing.
-You may not need to scrap your plan completely — a slight adjustment may be all that’s required to get your performance back on track.
+Review your plan quarterly after implementation, and be honest about what you see.
+You may not need to scrap your plan altogether — a slight adjustment may be all that’s necessary to get your performance back on track.

 Get Compensation Right from the Start With CaptivateIQ

-Ultimately, sales reps need the security of knowing that if they perform well, they will be rewarded.
+Ultimately, sales employees need the security of knowing that if they perform well, they’ll be rewarded.
 Companies often have the budget for competitive pay but don’t have the right compensation plan to motivate reps and make them feel valuable.

 Assessing all of your available performance data will help you make better decisions.
 Schedule a demo with our team to learn more about how our platform reduces administrative burden and gives reps a transparent look at their performance.